 All individuals with special health needs along with their families will have the opportunity to achieve optimal health, development, and participation in communities across the life span.

-CDRC improves the lives of individuals with disabilities or special health needs through leadership and effective partnerships with individuals, families, communities, and public and private agencies.
-We serve as an exemplary local, state, and national resource through our commitment to excellence in interdisciplinary clinical practice, research, education, policy development, and community service.
+To improve the lives of individuals with disabilities or special health needs through leadership and effective partnerships with individuals, families, communities, and public and private agencies.
+We strive to serve as an exemplary local, state, and national resource through our commitment to excellence in interdisciplinary clinical practice, research, education, policy development, and community service.
+We want to ensure that persons with disabilities and other chronic health care needs are identified and receive quality services through programs of clinical service, public health, education, and research.

 - Family Centered: Honoring and responding to individuals and family needs, preferences, and strengths, as well as fostering partnerships with and among families.